fzago-cray/liblustre/README.md

     of the work done by the caller could be done inside, like bound checking and.
 Return the hai or NULL is no more are available in that hal.
+-   inspect strcpy/strncpy/strcat/... and replace with strscpy/strscat
+    if possible

 Changes from liblustreapi
 -------------------------